hou-austin/rewind-helper/README.md

 # Rewind Helper

-Rewind Helper is a launchd script designed to manage file storage on your primary drive by moving older files to a secondary drive.
+Rewind Helper is a launchd script designed to manage file storage on your primary drive by moving older files to a secondary drive for the program [Rewind](https://www.rewind.ai).
 This ensures optimal performance when accessing recent files, saves storage space on the primary drive, and conserves power by minimizing usage of the external storage.
 In particular, I noticed better performance for the Ask Rewind feature versus storing all data on an external drive.
 My storage solution was a SanDisk Extreme Pro MicroSD in a BaseQi 420A flush adapter in a MacBook Pro M2 Max.

 ## Disclaimer